 For example, you have two accounts.
 One has $12,000 and one has $7,000.
 You also have $5,000 in credit card debt.
 If one spouse gets the $7,000, the other gets $12,000 and the credit card debt.
 The credit card debt balances out the assets and makes for fair division.

-Splitting Debt During A Divorce Might Not Go As Planned
+Splitting Debt in CA During A Divorce Might Not Go As Planned

 One thing to keep in mind is that creditors may not honor your agreement.
 You and your spouse may have decided that he will pay the car loan, but if your name is on the contract, you are still liable for the debt.
 If your husband stops paying, your credit could be affected.
 If it is his credit card debt, you may also be responsible for interest and late fees.